Towards Nonperturbative Solution of Quantum Dynamics : A Hamiltonian Mean Field Approximation Scheme with Perturbation Theory for Arbitray Strength of Interaction: Application of MFPT to Anharmonic Interactions

 Having thus achieved the objective of \textit{analytic} computation of the perturbation corrections $E_{p}$ in all the specified cases of the anharmonic-interaction, we consider the evaluation of the total~${\it `sum'}$ of these corrections in the next section.
-In that context, the following common features that emerge from the computations in \textit {all} the above cases may be noted: \\
+In that context, the following common features that emerge from the computations in \textit {all} the above cases may be noted: \textit{~~ $E_{1} = 0$, and the perturbation series have terms that \textit {alternate} in sign.} These two features in MFPT are of special significance in obtaining the ``sum" of the perturbation series as described below.